-Many conventional medicine doctors miss vitamin B deficiencies in those with MTHFR defects because standard lab testing looks at the amount of B vitamins in your serum, rather than functional lab testing which is a better indications of your methylation needs.
+Many conventional medicine doctors miss vitamin B deficiencies in those with MTHFR defects because standard lab testing looks at the number of B vitamins in your serum, rather than functional lab testing which is a better indication of your methylation needs.

 In addition to genetics, poor diet, malabsorption of nutrients, toxic exposure, and certain medications can all interfere with proper methylation, so supporting the methylation process is always a good idea whether you have an MTHFR defect or not.